 Your monthly plan premium and out-of-pocket expenses for prescription drugs will vary from plan to plan.

-It can be a good idea to review your Medicare Prescription Drug Plan coverage every year, to see if your plan covers the medications you need now and may need in the upcoming year.
+Tip: Review your Medicare Prescription Drug Plan coverage every year to see if your plan covers the medications you need now and may need in the upcoming year.

-Finally, be aware that your plan may change its formulary.
+Be aware that your plan may change its formulary.
 You may want to review the Annual Notice of Change that the plan sends you every fall to make sure it will still cover your prescription medications in the coming year.
-Coverage generally follows this pattern:

 Be sure to talk to your doctor to see if you are taking the lowest cost medications available to you.
 Specific coverage may vary from plan to plan, so read your documentation carefully.

 NEW TO MEDICARE?Learn what you need to know in 15 min or less.

 Who’s eligible for a Medicare Part D prescription drug plan?

 Any beneficiary who is eligible for Original Medicare, Part A and/or Part B can sign-up for a stand-alone Medicare Part D prescription drug plan.
 If you’d prefer a Medicare Advantage prescription drug plan, you need to have both Part A and Part B.